diadata-org/near-contracts/README.md

 ## Deploy Instructions

-* Execute `deploy.sh`, this will delete the sub-account to erase state, re-create it and deploy the contract.
+* Execute `deploy.sh`, this will deploy the contract erasing the state.